 You will now be shown an empty window in the middle of the designer's window with widget options on the left and some other windows to the right.

-On the left you can drag widgets from the drop-downs onto the MainWindow object in the center.
-On the right in the Object Inspector you can see the current widgets in your window.
+On the left, you can drag widgets from the drop-downs onto the MainWindow object in the centre.
+On the right, in the Object Inspector, you can see the current widgets in your window.
 Right below that is the Property Editor that allows you to modify the widget currently selected.

 For this example, we will be just putting a button that prints "Hello World!" when pressed in the Window; soon we will work with a larger example when the basics are out of the way.